-- For the test method in accordance with IEC 61000-4-3[X], for repeater operating in FR2 the spatial exclusion zone can be chosen to protect the base station receiver.
+- For the test method in accordance with IEC 61000-4-3[13], for repeater operating in FR2 the spatial exclusion zone can be chosen to protect the base station receiver.
 For the frequency arrange above 690 MHz a level of 10V/m applies on the non-radiating faces of the repeater.

 9.2.3 Performance criteria